QAV-T/lucke/README.md

 - Personal diary page for each user
 - Diary entry creation, posting, editing, and deletion
 - Date modification for diary entries
-- User abelity to write unlimited sidenotes for each diary.
+- User ability to write unlimited sidenotes for each diary.

 ## 4. Future Features
 - Integrating an image generator to include pictures with diary entries